PolymerLabs/arcs/README.md

   already-running server (assumed to be port 8080).
 - `npm run test-no-web`: run all non-web tests.

+To run a specific Selenium test using Mocha's 'grep' capability:

+- In one terminal: `npm start`
+- In another: `npm run test-wdio -- --mochaOpts.grep 'regex'`

 ### Debugging tests

 If you see errors like